twarmboe/s3_accessibility/README.md

 Gyro Axis
 - Adaptive (yaw + roll based on how you hold the controller, this is most similar to how Splatoon handles gyro natively)
-- Yaw (only the yaw axis for gyro affects yaw in game)
+- Yaw (only the yaw axis for gyro affects yaw in game, good if you mostly hold the controller flat (charge port forward))
-- Roll (only the roll axis for gyro affects yaw in game)
+- Roll (only the roll axis for gyro affects yaw in game, good if you mostly hold the controller vertically (charge port up))